kmotrebski/warsztaty-iac-tmp/doc/iac_work.md

 ╵
 ```

-- set up project on 2x separate laptops (or different directories should work too)
+- set up project on 2x separate laptops (simple: or in different directory)
+- introduce some change to infrastructure, e.g. change `instance_name`
+- commit this change to git and make sure it is present in both projects.
+We need to motivate terraform to start introducing changes.
 - execute `terraform apply` (you don't need to type `yes`, make terraform wait for your yes)
 - try to execute `terraform apply` on different laptop